Black Mold vs. Regular Mold: What’s the Difference?

 There are many mold types, each with a distinct look and characteristics.
 Below are some of the main differences between black mold and regular mold.

-• Black mold: This type of mold has a slimy or wet texture, a greenish-brown color, and grows in damp, water-damaged areas.
+This type of mold has a slimy or wet texture, a greenish-brown color, and grows in damp, water-damaged areas.
+It can sometimes have a fuzzy or velvety appearance.
 Black mold spores can cause health concerns such as skin irritation, headaches, respiratory issues, sneezing, and skin rashes.
 Black mold is also called Stachybotrys chartarum (S. chartarum).
 It’s less common than regular mold but produces mycotoxins.

-• Regular mold: Regular mold grows in damp areas and has a dry, powdery appearance.
-It can appear gray, brown, or greenish-black and can cause health issues, but not as severely as black mold.
+Regular mold grows in damp areas and has a dry, powdery appearance.
+It can appear gray, brown, or greenish-black and can also cause health issues, but not as severely as black mold.

 Any type of mold can be a risk to human health, especially for people with weakened immune systems or existing sinus problems.
 Black mold is considered to be more dangerous than other types.

 The mycotoxins in black mold can lead to severe health issues, especially if the mold lingers and goes unaddressed.
-Health risks associated with black mold include allergic reactions, trouble breathing, and issues with your immune system.
+Health risks associated with black mold include allergic reactions, trouble breathing, skin irritation, headaches and memory problems, and issues with your immune system.
 Exposure to black mold can also cause lung disease and chronic fatigue.

 Symptoms associated with exposure to more general mold include coughing, wheezing, sneezing, nosebleeds, headaches, chronic migraines, and skin rashes.
 The severity of your reaction depends on the duration of your exposure and how many mold spores you inhale.